Yonathan Daza Player Props: Rockies vs. Pirates

 Yonathan Daza At The Plate

-- Daza has picked up a hit in 11 of 15 games this year, with multiple hits four times.
+- Daza has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in four of those games.

-- In 15 games played this year, he has not gone deep.
+- In 16 games played this season, he has not hit a long ball.

-- He has scored in five games this season (33.3%), but has had no multi-run games.
+- He has scored a run in five of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.